Click on photos to enlarge!

 *

-below: same Burroughe's Furniture building as seen from the front, on Oct.4, 1964.
+below: same Burroughes Furniture building as seen from the front, on Oct.4, 1964.

 above: same view on a snowy cold Dec.22, 2008

-above: Before it was home to Burroughe's, the same building was home to Northcott's Furniture, as seen in above photo taken in 1930.
+above: Before it was home to Burroughes, the same building was home to Northcott's Furniture, as seen in above photo taken in 1930.
 Not sure if the sign is going up or being taken down.
-Chances are that the folks would be posing to commemorate their new neon sign!
-Note to the far left (east) is seen a house next door on Queen St., this was the home and office of Dr. Alex B. Smillie, at 544 and 548 Queen St. (now Moodie's Bakery is on that site in a newer building; at some point the Smillie houses were torn down).
-Though I don't know how long he had been there, Dr. Smillie was listed being here on Queen St. in 1945 and 1955.
+One would think that the chances are that the folks would be posing to commemorate their new neon sign about to go up!

-above: Before it was home to Burroughe's, the same building was home to Northcott's Furniture, as seen in above photo taken in 1930.
-Not sure if the sign is going up or being taken down.
-Chances are that the folks would be posing to commemorate their new neon sign!
-Note to the far left (east) is seen a house next door on Queen St., this was the home and office of Dr. Alex B. Smillie, at 544 and 548 Queen St. (now Moodie's Bakery is on that site in a newer building; at some point the Smillie houses were torn down).
-Though I don't know how long he had been there, Dr. Smillie was listed being here on Queen St. in 1945 and 1955.
+Note to the far left (east) a bit of house is seen, next door on Queen St. - this was the home and office of Dr. Alex B. Smillie and his wife, Adeline, at 544 and 548 Queen St. (now Moodie's Bakery is on that site in a newer building; at some point the Smillie houses were torn down).
+Though I don't know how long he had been there, I have confirmed that Dr. Smillie was listed being at this same address on Queen St. in 1932, inclusively up to 1955 (...and he was probably there before 1932 and after 1955!)
+His office and home telephone number (in the 1930's) was a 3-digit number "244"!!

 *

-below: Oct.4, 1964 - looking at the north-west corner of Queen St. and Crysler Ave, occupied by the Elliott Coffee Shop, with its fantastic corner neon sign overhanging the sidewalk.
-In the right distance is the old power plant which stood on the south-east corner of Park St. and Crysler Ave.
-Seen in the right distance is the old power generating station of the Niagara Falls Electric Lighting Co., which stood on the SE corner of Park St. and Crysler Ave.
-(Crysler was formerly known as Welland Ave.)
+Seen in the right distance is the old electric-generating station of the Niagara Falls Electric Lighting Co., which stood on the south-east corner of Park St. and Welland Ave. (note: today's Crysler Ave. was formerly known as Welland Ave.)
 This station had been built in 1895 and was demolished during Nov.17-19, 1969.

 above: same view, Dec.22, 2008.
 The building became for a time the Daily Planet bar, and is at this point in time operating as the Orchid.
 The former Carillon Shop (seen above) and the next building to the left have been melded into the larger tavern.